|First Posted: July 21, 2008|

 Botulism in Horses and Haylage

-Type A botulism in horses in the United States: a review of the past ten years (1998-2008)
+Type A botulism in horses in the United States: Review of the past ten years (1998-2008)